 The Lady of Shalott.

-Images courtesy of David Austin Roses UK all the other images by Di Baker 2020
+Image courtesy of David Austin Roses UK all the other images by Di Baker 2020

 Content Di Baker 2019